eldoy/waveorb-site/app/pages/doc/actions.md

       }
       // Return nothing or undefined to pass
     },
     is: 'boolean',   // Must be true or false
     is: 'string',    // Must be a string
     is: 'number',    // Must be a number, integer or decimal (float)
     is: 'integer',   // Must be an integer
     is: 'decimal',   // Must be a decimal number
     is: 'date',      // Must be a date
     is: 'id',        // Must be an id
     is: 'object',    // Must be an object
     is: 'array',     // Must an array
     is: 'email',     // Must be an email address
+    is: 'undefined', // Must be undefined
     is: 'url'        // Must be a URL
   }
 }
 ```